AlexMubarakshin/PocketFiBot/Readme.md

 1. Clone the repository: `git clone git@github.com:AlexMubarakshin/PocketFiBot.git`
 2. Navigate into the project directory: `cd PocketFiBot`
 3. Copy `.env.example` to `.env`
-3. Insert `telegramRawdata` from web application to `.env`
+4. Insert `telegramRawdata` from web application to `.env`

 ## Configuration

-The script uses environment variables for configuration.
-The following variables are used:
+Environment variables are used for configuration:

+- `CONTINUOUS_RUN_MODE`: Set to `1` to enable continuous run mode, causing the script to run indefinitely.
+If set to `0` or not set, the script will run once and exit.
+- `CONTINUOUS_RUN_MODE_TIMEOUT_MINS`: Sets the timeout between each run in continuous run mode (in minutes). (default: is between 20 and 30 minutes.)
 - `REFFERER_URL`: The referrer URL used in requests
 - `API_ROOT_URL`: The root URL of the API
 - `MIN_MINING_AMOUNT`: The minimum mining amount to start withdrawal (default: 0.25)